 If a sale is just not going to happen, don’t fret.
 Proceed with leaving them with a positive impression.
-Thank them for stopping by.
-Wish them good luck on their buying journey.
-Ask if you can add them to your mailing list, tell them where you will be selling next, given them your business card and encourage them to take a look at your website or online shop if you have one.
+Thank them for stopping by and wish them good luck on their buying journey.
+Ask if you can add them to your mailing list, tell them where you will be selling next, give them your business card, and encourage them to take a look at your website or online shop if you have one.

 Build Your Sales Stamina

 Learning how to sell art effectively takes time and energy.
 You will have to get out of your comfort zone, try new things, and find creative ways to improve.
-Whenever you encounter a skilled seller, analyze what they do well, and adopt their techniques if you see fit.
+Whenever you encounter a skilled seller, analyze what they do well and adapt their techniques if you see fit.
 Remember, though, that forcing a style of selling that does not feel right to you, just because other people do it well, is not productive.
-Certainly try different things to let your style evolve, but there shouldn’t be a need to compromise your authentic self.
+Certainly, try different things to let your style evolve, but there shouldn’t be a need to compromise your authentic self.

-- What is my sales style, and how has it changed over time?
+- What is my art selling style, and how has it changed over time?

 - What have been my go-to sales techniques?
 Are they effective?

 - Which customer objections make me most uncomfortable, and why?